HexHive/retrowrite/demos/kernel_demo/README.md

 # Demo time!

-This directory contains one exemple demos for ASan instrument with KRetroWrite.
+This directory contains one module to demonstrate ASan instrument with KRetroWrite.

-instrumenting with asan for red zone detection
+If you want to see how to run a fuzzing campaign for this modules please see [README_FUZZ.md](demos/kernel_demo/README_FUZZ.md)

 # Usage
 > **_NOTE:_** You need to have run setup install script before try out this demo